zxtariel0512/CS-Course-Online-WebApp/README.md

 ## Data Model
 The application will store User, Course, and Review.

-* User can have an array of Course (via reference, and would be populated by Course name).
+* User can have an array of Course (via reference, and would be populated).

-* Course can have an array of Review (via reference, and would be populated by Review ratings).
+* Course can have an array of Review (via reference, and would be populated).

-* Review has a publisher (via reference to User, and would be populated by username), and a reviewed course (via reference, and would be populated by Course name).
+* Review has a publisher (via reference to User, and would be populated), and a reviewed course (via reference, and would be populated).

 An example of User: